EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 protocols are bdr and etcd; see [`Configuring HARP`](harp.md) for more details.

-You may optionally specify `--bdr-database dbname` to set the name of the database with BDR enabled (default: bdrdb).
+You may optionally specify `--bdr-database dbname` to set the name of the database with PGD enabled (default: bdrdb).

-You may optionally specify `--enable-camo` to set the pair of BDR primary instances in each region to be each other's CAMO partners.
+You may optionally specify `--enable-camo` to set the pair of PGD primary instances in each region to be each other's CAMO partners.

 Please note we enable HARP2 by default in BDR-Always-ON architecture.